Amelia Boynton Robinson: Later life

-I have had worse things than that done to me when I was fighting for people's right to vote.
-I have been called rabble-rouser, agitator.
-But because of my fighting, I was able to hand to the entire country the right for people to vote.
-To give me an honor and rescind it because I am fighting for justice and for a man who has an economic program that will help the poor and the oppressed ... if that is the reason, then I think they did more good than they did harm.

 According to the Associated Press, she said that people got the wrong image of LaRouche because government leaders were spreading lies about him."

 In 2004, Robinson sued The Walt Disney Company for defamation, asking for between $1 and $10 million in damages.
 She contended that the 1999 TV movie Selma, Lord, Selma, a docudrama based on a book written by two young participants in Bloody Sunday, falsely depicted her as a stereotypical "black Mammy," whose key role was to "make religious utterances and to participate in singing spirituals and protest songs."
 She lost the case.

 In June 2007, Robinson attended the funeral of former Dallas County Sheriff Jim Clark, who had once beaten and arrested her in 1965 during the Selma to Montgomery marches.
 When asked about her lack of hatred for a person who had committed egregious acts against her and fellow protestors, Robinson explained that: